rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 #### How will my solution be transported?

-We will be using a third-party specialist transport company to migrate all hardware.
+We will use a third-party specialist transport company to migrate all hardware.
 To mitigate risks and ensure the safe transportation of your solution, Rackspace has carefully and extensively planned this migration and selected appropriate partners.

-The vehicles will be loaded within the data-center compound and will be subject to our stringent physical security controls.
+The vehicles will be loaded within the data center compound and will be subject to our stringent physical security controls.
 They will be unloaded within the same conditions in HKG5.
 The tailgates of the vehicles will be locked with special bolts by two Rackspace personnel, and photographs of the